varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 .. _CloudFlare announced the very same thing: https://blog.cloudflare.com/keyless-ssl-the-nitty-gritty-technical-details/

-This could conceiveably be a way to terminate TLS/SSL in the Varnish-worker process, while keeping the most valuable crypto-bits away from it.
+This could conceivably be a way to terminate TLS/SSL in the Varnish-worker process, while keeping the most valuable crypto-bits away from it.

 But it's still a bad idea